ZhaoLab-TMU/AIMER/README.md

 Commands:
   get_bin        Using a sliding window to slice the genome into bins.
-  bin_extension  Extending the adjacent bins from the output of get_bin and
-                 merges them into a longer region.
+  bin_extension  Extending the adjacent bins from the output of get_bin and merges them into a longer region.
-  get_amr        Used to calculate the probability of imprinting-like AMR and
-                 add annotations, such as the corresponding gene(s), the known imprinted DMR, and the tissues where the corresponding gene(s) may be specifically expressed.
-Users can also optionally remove the corresponding AMR based on tissue- specific annotations.
+  get_amr        Used to calculate the probability of imprinting-like AMR and add annotations, such as the corresponding gene(s), the known imprinted DMR, and the tissues where the corresponding gene(s) may be specifically expressed.
+Users can also optionally remove the corresponding AMR based on tissue-specific annotations.
   help (?)       give detailed help on a specific sub-command.

 Step 1 get_bin